sindhujaSirigeri/Fake-News-Detection-App/README.md

 - **K-Nearest Neighbors (KNN)**: Implemented with optimized hyperparameters.

 8. **Model Optimisation**
-Optimisation was performed through hyperparameter tuning and dimensionality reduction:
-- **GridSearchCV**: Used for finding the best parameters.
-- **Incremental PCA**: Applied to reduce dimensions while retaining variance.

 9. **Deployment on Streamlit**
 The project is prepared for deployment on Streamlit, with considerations for handling large datasets and real-time user input preprocessing.